semgrep/semgrep-docs/docs/faq.md

 ### I’m a security professional and want to use the semgrep-rules project with my clients as part of my paid services.
 Is that ok?

-If you have a typical consulting service and running `semgrep` or `semgrep-rules` is part of your assessments, that’s great and of course feel free to refer your clients to the [Semgrep App](https://semgrep.dev/).
+If you have a typical consulting service and running Semgrep or Semgrep rules is part of your assessments, that’s great and of course feel free to refer your clients to the [Semgrep App](https://semgrep.dev/).
 But if your entire service is about scanning code and you want to charge for running the `semgrep-rules` repository that r2c and the community created and maintains, you need to discuss this with r2c.

 ### Contacting r2c support

 Our support and help is available for all users, free or otherwise, through the [r2c Community Slack](https://r2c.dev/slack).
 Semgrep Team tier customers receive 8\*5 email/phone/Slack support with committed SLAs.
 See [Support](../support/) for more details.

-### Embeding the Playground in my website or blog post
+### Embedding the Playground in my website or blog post

 Embed a special version of Semgrep Playground with an `iframe`.
 The source is `https://semgrep.dev/embed/editor?snippet=<snippet-id>` where the `snippet-id` is either the short identifier generated when you share a Playground link (this usually looks like `DzKv`) or the named identifier from a saved rule (this usually looks like `username:rule-name`).